-There’s been a recent marketing squabble on Twitter between people who advocate marketers should be trained in marketing, and people who claim you can get all the marketing ability you need through experience.
+We’ve been following a recent marketing squabble on Twitter.
+It’s between people who think marketers should be trained in marketing and those who say experience beats any training you can get.

 The original 4Ps of marketing